 A user visits a website (example.com) and clicks on an ad.
 The AdTech platform (ads-r-us) displaying the ad would create a first-party cookie for that user.
-If the user then visits ads-r-us.com within 24 hours after clicking on the ad, then the first-party cookie from ads-r-us.com would be able to function as third-party trackers from then on.
+If the user then visits ads-r-us.com within 24 hours after clicking on the ad, then the first-party cookie from ads-r-us.com would be able to function as a third-party tracker.

 In this case, the cookie could have been used in a third-party context, e.g. for retargeting.

 The user doesn’t visit ads-r-us.com within 24 hours of clicking on the ad.
 However, they do visit the site 3 days after clicking on the ad.